jsksoft/Udacity_Airbnb_DataAnalysis/README.md

  - It does not look like that there is a big correlation between the number of bookings and high-price or low-price locations.
 - In general, the higher the number beds, bedrooms or bathrooms, the higher will be the median price of an accommodation.

-My results are summarized on a blog post which can be found here:
+My results are summarized on a blog post which can be found here: <br>
 https://jklinder.medium.com/being-successful-at-airbnb-in-boston-7a15357c7037